Värttinä: New Värttinä

 Värttinä's sixth album Kokko was released in the end of 1996.
-The familiar note "trad." was not found in the credits of the pieces any more; the whole material was made by the band itself.
+The familiar note "trad." was not found in the credits of the pieces any more as all songs were written by the band itself.
 After the release of Kokko, Värttinä started its first tours in Japan and Australia, even though Sari Kaasinen had to leave the band for family reasons, and only three women were left as singers.

 In August 1998 their seventh album, Vihma, was released under the record company Wicklow Records, established by Paddy Moloney from the band Chieftains along with BMG.
 Värttinä's style can be said to have changed in Vihma.
 All compositions were made by the band's male members, and they contained more complex changes in time and also the singing melodies became rhythmically more diverse.
 Vihma made it to the charts around the world like its predecessors.

 During the winter 1998–1999 Värttinä experienced yet another change of members.
 Susan Aho, originally joined to replace Riitta Kossi (previously Potinoja), became a permanent front-row singer, and Markku Lepistö joined to replace her as an accordionist.
 Riikka Väyrynen replaced the singer Sirpa Reiman.

 In June 1999 Värttinä was awarded the BASF Master Award, given to artists, producers, recorders and studios for records gaining chart success and at the same time displaying high technical and artistic quality.
 The award has previously been given to Metallica and Shania Twain.
 After the award Värttinä moved to the studio to record their next album Ilmatar, released in the beginning of 2000.
 Ilmatar took the experimental and diverse style of Vihma even further. Äijö became the most popular song of this album, featured by singer Ismo Alanko.
 During the year, Värttinä toured around Japan and Europe, ending the tour in the Savoy theatre in Helsinki, where a live album of the same name was recorded on 6 December.
 It was released in the beginning of the next year, simultaneously with the book Korkeelta ja kovvoo by Kimmo Nevalainen.

 In 2001 Ilmatar was released in Brazil, and Värttinä performed in the Rock in Rio festival in Rio de Janeiro for more than 200,000 people.
 Värttinä's line-up was changed again, when Johanna Virtanen joined to replace Riikka Timonen (previously Väyrynen) who had left the band, and Jaakko Lukkarinen replaced the drummer Marko Timonen.